jiaming-sec/security-code-review/README.md

 - [ ] Are third-party dependencies regularly updated and scanned?

 > Adapt this list based on your development stack and security needs.

+# 🧰 Tools and Resources for Secure Code Review